jeffcas181/codelabs-firebase-get-to-flutter/dartpad_codelabs/src/reactive_code/value_notifier_01/instructions.md

 # Reactive Programming with ValueNotifier

-`ValueNotifiers`, also available in the core SDK, is basically like a ChangeNotifier but holds only a single value.
+We have `ChangeNotifiers`, that is available in the core SDK, which provides change notification to its listeners.
+On the other hand, `ValueNotifiers`, also available in the core SDK, is basically like a ChangeNotifier but holds only a single value whereas ChangeNotifiers can encapsulate more complex state as well.
 This is another alternative you can use for writing reactive code.

 ## ChangeNotifiers vs ValueNotifiers
 In a ChangeNotifier, you have to explicitly trigger `notifyListeners()`